-NOTE: Only one CD may be used at one time in this CD drive.
+NOTE: The terms "CD-ROM" or "CD" are mainly used in all documentation because of its wide familiarity, although "CD/DVD" should be more appropriate since this Notebook PC supports CD-ROM, CD-RW, and DVD-ROM optional modules.
+Only one CD may be used at one time in this CD drive.
 The CD drive eject button is electronic and requires that the Notebook PC be powered ON in order to eject the CD drive tray.
-When the Notebook PC is OFF, press the stop button on the front of the Notebook PC twice to eject the CD tray.